confluentinc/ksql/docs-md/tutorials/basics-local.md

           You may have noticed the CREATE TABLE did not define the set of columns like the CREATE STREAM statement did.
-This is because the value format is Avro, and the DataGen tool publishes the Avro schema to {{ site.sr }}. ksqlDB retrieves the schema from the Schema Registry and uses this to build the SQL schema for the table.
+This is because the value format is Avro, and the DataGen tool publishes the Avro schema to {{ site.sr }}. ksqlDB retrieves the schema from {{ site.sr }} and uses this to build the SQL schema for the table.
 You may still provide the schema if you wish.
           Until [Github issue #4462](https://github.com/confluentinc/ksql/issues/4462)
           is complete, schema inference is only available where the key of the data